Iceshadow1404/JellyfinUpdatePoster/README.md

 - Check status via GET request to /status.

 ## Mediux Downloader
-- Simply paste a Mediux set link into the mediux.txt file
+- Simply paste a Mediux set or boxset link into the mediux.txt file

 ## Contact